Choosing a filter for your home and espresso machine

 Whilst better than a Brita jug, in our experience, these do little more.
 The resin can be “refreshed” by removing the filter and soaking it in a tall glass of cold salt water every couple of weeks.
 We would only recommend these in areas of TDS <40ppm.
 If installed on your machine, they will not influence additional filtration and can be left in place.

-So what about distilled or deionised water?
+So what about distilled or deionised water or Pureau?
 I can buy that.

 Sorry, not suitable.
 Espresso machines sense the presence of water via conductivity- so some ionic content is essential or you will ultimately experience problems such as over-filling of boilers or false low water warnings.
-In addition. these very low ion waters will leach metal ions from you boiler and can ultimately cause damage and/or complete boiler failure.
+In addition. these very low ion waters will leech metal ions from your boiler and can ultimately cause damage and/or cause complete boiler failure.
 La Marzocco’s water calculator web page is a good resource, especially for espresso machines with stainless steel boilers.

 Can I help prevent scale?